Plastic injection molding prototypes

 The sandwich process was originally developed to make low-cost recycled material disappear inconspicuously inside a plastic part.
 As is so often the case, the inventors did not realize the true potential of their invention until later.

 The protosys® services of BARLOG Plastics can now be worked with fully functional components made of LSR series material already in the development phase.
-For this purpose, BARLOG Plastics produces an LSR prototype using injection molding from the customer’s virtual 3D CAD component via mold design, including rapid tooling.
+For this purpose, BARLOG Plastics produces an liquid silicone rubber prototype using injection molding from the customer’s virtual 3D CAD component via mold design, including rapid tooling.
 You benefit directly from near-series experience and results, and do so particularly quickly, cost-effectively and efficiently.

 LSR processing: BARLOG Plastics know-how opens up many possibilities